Thriving in civilian life

 If you've transitioned from full-time military to civilian life, many new opportunities and unique challenges may present themselves.
-Whether it's three months or three years since you left the ADF, it pays to know what help is available.
+Whether it's a month or a year since you left the ADF, it pays to know what help is available.

 Supporting your transition to civilian life

 Almost everything in the civilian world is different from the Navy, Army or Air force.
 From finding and paying for health care, to living arrangements, organising a job ... you name it and the it is different.

 So when you transition, it's no surprise that you may be anxious about the new world you're living in.

 Open Arms can support your transition to civilian life.
 Call 1800 011 046 to find out what services and supports are available to you and your family during this period and beyond.